lwjglgamedev/zvk/bookcontents/chapter-08/chapter-08.md

 };
 ```

 This struct will store in a `ArrayHashMap` the textures indexed by the path to the file use to load them.
-The reason for this structure is to be able to recover the texture by its identifier (like in a `StringHashMap`) while maintaining the insertion order.
-Although by now, we will be accessing by identifier,
+The reason for this structure is
+to be able to recover the texture by its identifier (like in a `StringHashMap`) while maintaining the insertion order.
+Although by now, we
-later on we will need to get the textures by the position they were loaded.
+will be accessing by identifier, later on we will need to get the textures by the position they were loaded.

 The `TextureCache` struct defines a function to add a `VkTexture` named `addTexture`.
-That function receives a `TextureInfo` struct
+That function receives a `TextureInfo` struct with all
-with all te information required to cerate a `VkTexture` and will check if the texture has been already added to the cache,
+the information required to create a `VkTexture` and will check if the texture has been already added to the cache, to avoid creating
-to avoid creating multiple textures for the same data.
-If it does not exists it will just instantiate a new `VkTexture`
+multiple textures for the same data.
+If it does not exists it will just instantiate a new `VkTexture` and store it in the cache.
+We have
-and store it in the cache.
-We have another variant  thar receives a  a path to a texture and another one receiving a
-`TextureInfo` will receive the path to the texture image:
+another variant that receives a path to a texture and another one receiving a `TextureInfo` will receive the path to the texture image:

 ```zig
 pub const TextureCache = struct {